XYOracleNetwork/web-xyo.network-docusaurus/docs/getting-started-developer/build-dapp.md

 ---
-sidebar_position: 5
+sidebar_position: 3
 ---

-# Host your own XYO Node
+# Build a dApp using XYO

 Let's discover **XYO Platform in less than 5 minutes**.